 Most brain injuries in Georgia are acquired brain injuries (ABI), which means the brain injury was the result of a traumatic event, such as an Atlanta motor vehicle accident.
 According to the Centers for Disease Control and Prevention, about 1.7 million Americans suffer a traumatic brain injury every year; in Georgia, approximately 50,000 people suffer brain injuries annually.

-If you are a Georgia brain injury victim, we encourage you to call the Atlanta brain injury lawyers at the Law Offices of Shane Smith at 770-HURT-999 today to receive a complimentary consultation.
+If you are a Georgia brain injury victim, we encourage you to call the Atlanta brain injury lawyers at Shane Smith Law at 770-HURT-999 today to receive a complimentary consultation.
 You may be entitled to compensation for your medical bills, lost income, and more.